ChickenRob0t/Homework-classes/README.md

 # Homework-classes
-Right here, there are some excercises of my classes, some of them have info wrote in spanish.
+Here are some excercises of my classes, some of them have info wrote in spanish.